CollierCZ/sc-assignment/technical-writer/assignment.md

 2023/11/20 15:55:55 [notice] 1#1: start worker process 47
 ```

-If there are too many logs, use the `tail` flag to limit the number you see:
+If there are too many logs, use the `tail` flag to limit the number you get:

 ```shell
 kubectl logs example-abc12 --tail 3